-CONFIDEN CE ASSESSMENT if marked in ye ellow, see commen ts to the right ID Project Name Travel Model Framework Timeframe Comments Accuracy Completeness Inclusiveness 101 Express Lane Network (IJS-101 San Mateo/San Francisco) The travel model has difficulty representing the benefits of an operational strategy that relies on real-time price changes throughout the morning and evening commute periods.
-US-101 HOV Lanes 102 (San Francisco + San Mateo Counties) - 103 El Camino Real Rapid Bus (Daly City to Palo Alto) The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
-104 Geneva-Harney BRT + Corridor Improvements The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
-202 East-West Connector (Fremont to Union City) Due to the project's smaller size, the travel model may not accurately estimate its benefits relative to the regional scale of the model.
-203 Irvington BART Infill Station Due to the project's smaller size, the travel model may not accurately estimate its benefits relative to the regional scale of the model.
+NCE ASSESSMENT ( ID Project Name Travel Model Accuracy Framework Completeness Timeframe Inclusiveness Comments 101 Express Lane Network (US-101 San Mateo/San Francisco) \rightarrow The travel model has difficulty representing the benefits of an operational strategy that relies on real-time price changes throughout the morning and evening commute periods.
+102 US-101 HOV Lanes (San Francisco + San Mateo Counties) - 103 El Camino Real Rapid Bus (Daly City to Palo Alto) \rightarrow The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
+104 Geneva-Harney BRT + Corridor Improvements \rightarrow The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
+202 East-West Connector (Fremont to Union City) \rightarrow Due to the project's smaller size, the travel model may not accurately estimate its benefits relative to the regional scale of the model.
+203 Irvington BART Infill Station \rightarrow \rightarrow Due to the project's smaller size, the travel model may not accurately estimate its benefits relative to the regional scale of the model.
 Infill stations can be implemented quickly for near-term benefits.
-206 AC Transit Service Frequency Improvements Bus frequency projects can be implemented quickly for near-term benefits.
-207 San Pablo BRT - (San Pablo to Oakland) 209 SR-84 Widening + I-680/SR-84 Interchange 200 (Livermore to I-680) 210 I-580 ITS Improvements - 211 SR-262 Connector Due to the project's smaller size, the travel model may not accurately estimate its benefits (I-680 to I-880) relative to the regional scale of the model.
-301 Geary BRT underestimating benefits of projects in areas with crowded conditions.
+206 AC Transit Service Frequency Improvements \rightarrow Bus frequency projects can be implemented quickly for near-term benefits.
+207 San Pablo BRT (San Pablo to Oakland) - 209 SR-84 Widening + I-680/SR-84 Interchange Improvements (Livermore to I-680) - 210 I-580 ITS Improvements -

+NCE ASSESSMENT ( ID Project Name Travel Model Accuracy Framework Completeness Timeframe Inclusiveness Comments 211 SR-262 Connector (I-680 to I-880) \rightarrow Due to the project's smaller size, the travel model may not accurately estimate its benefits relative to the regional scale of the model.
+301 Geary BRT \rightarrow B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
 This project can be implemented quickly to achieve benefits in the near-term.
-302 Treasure Island Congestion Pricing (Toll + Transit Improvements) - 304 Southeast Waterfront Transportation Improvements (Hunters Point Transit Center + New Express Bus Services) The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
-306 Downtown San Francisco Congestion Pricing (Toll + Transit Improvements) - 307 Caltrain Modernization - Phase 1 (Electrification + Service Frequency Increase) + Caltrain to Transbay Transit Center Framework does not capture the benefits to residents outside of the Bay Area who would now have improved access to San Francisco.
+302 Treasure Island Congestion Pricing (Toll + Transit Improvements) 304 Southeast Waterfront Transportation Improvements (Hunters Point Transit Center + New Express Bus Services) \rightarrow The project is likely to be complete toward the end of the Plan, reducing the total benefits potentially accrued during the Plan period.
+306 Downtown San Francisco Congestion Pricing (Toll + Transit Improvements) - 307 Caltrain Modernization - Phase 1 (Electrification + Service Frequency Increase) + Caltrain to Transbay Transit Center \rightarrow Framework does not capture the benefits to residents outside of the Bay Area who would now have improved access to San Francisco.
 B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
 The air quality benefits of converting diesel vehicles to electric vehicles is not included in this assessment.
+311 Muni Forward Program \rightarrow \rightarrow B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
+This project can be implemented quickly to achieve benefits in the near-term.